Gris87/UnityTranslation/Readme.md

 You can provide listener to handle language changed event in your application.

-Please do not forget to remove listener when it is not needed.
+Please do not forget to remove listener when it's no longer needed.